 As the images collage, stories present themselves and memory becomes a binding force.

 Yet each image is interpreted in the context of Today.

 Themes of home, independence, yearning for love and escape permeates the narratives.
 Each piece explores the search for connection and validation.
 This subjective representation drives the work.
 Yet the adaptation of the mid-century imagery enables the narratives to be easily accessed and understood.

 There is a melding of time and space.
 By blending the present experience with the mid century references, there is clarification of our own place.
 Who are we as the world moves so quickly?
 Is identity defined by the “selfie”?
 As social media overtakes our daily life, connectedness and identity seems ephemeral.
 The “ideal” of home is omnipresent, permeating our life as we strive for success.
 As young women attempt to achieve their ideal of having it all, there is a renewed sense of loneliness.
 And then there is the Escape- the sense of just being in a place filled with light, life and love.

-This work has a dialogue between the photographic references and expressionistic brushwork.
+This work has a dialogue between the digital references and expressionistic brushwork.
 The hand is present.
-There are NO digital processing in her work.
-Marjolyn’s process is unique as she has creates her work in several stages.
-Working with vintage wallpapers and tissue paper, Marjolyn initially creates an abstraction that attempts to create a “feeling” of a story.
+The process is unique as I create work in several stages.
+Working with vintage wallpapers and tissue paper, I initially create an abstraction that attempts to create a “feeling” of a story.
 The patterns, and layers of tissue paper, meld together to create an ephemeral vague dimension of space.
-Once this has dried, the story is introduced with photo transfers, pastels and acrylic paint.
+Once this has dried, the story is introduced with digital layering, pastels and acrylic paint.